 Tip: Wahoo Heart Rate Monitors and Speed and Cadence Sensors are your best bet since they’re both ANT+ and Bluetooth compatible.
 This means they’ll be able to pair with your tablet or laptop hassle-free!

 Mix it up

 The biggest problem with indoor training is the monotony.
 Doing the same thing while looking at the same things can be mentally exhausting.
 To avoid this, make sure you vary your workouts by changing your routine every so often.
 This can be done by simply changing your sets or by alternating different workouts to keep it fresh.
 The different stimuli will help your body adapt faster and even break plateaus.

 Tip: You can keep your workouts interesting by inserting strength training between sets.
 For example, as you do your steady state rides or runs, you can hop off the trainer or treadmill every 30 minutes and do lunges, squats, or core work.
 This will not only break down the workout into more manageable chunks, it will also help you develop more strength, stability, and torque.

 Training indoors doesn’t need to be as difficult as you perceive it.
-With the right mindset and the appropriate tools, you can not only reap the benefits of such training, you can also enjoy it along the way.
+With the right mindset and the appropriate tools, you can not only reap the benefits of such training but also enjoy it along the way.